Jaipats/Formula1_Databricks/DLT_AUTOLOADER_GUIDE.md

-# DLT with Autoloader - Complete Guide
+# Lakeflow with Autoloader - Complete Guide

 ## 🎯 Overview

-The F1 data pipeline now uses **Delta Live Tables (DLT) with Autoloader** to incrementally load data from Unity Catalog volumes into Bronze Delta tables.
+The F1 data pipeline now uses **Lakeflow Spark Declarative Pipelines (Lakeflow) with Autoloader** to incrementally load data from Unity Catalog volumes into Bronze Delta tables.

 **This replaces** the manual `02_load_from_volume_to_delta.py` notebook with an automated, streaming solution.